kaidez/kaidez.github.io/_posts/2018-01-05-temperature-average-filter-array.md

 ---
 <a href="https://codepen.io/kaidez/pen/VybqmY">See Demo &raquo;</a>

-My <a href="/temperatures-functional-programming/">JavaScript functional programming/average temperature tutorial</a> looked at an array of arrays to calculate and display content.
-In order to pull data from those inner arrays, I used an inner loop using <code>.map()</code>.
+My <a href="/temperatures-functional-programming/">JavaScript functional programming/average temperature tutorial</a> looped through an array of arrays to calculate data and display content.
+In order to do all this, I used an inner loop with <code>.map()</code> on those inner arrays.

 I wasn't <em>really</em> worried about using an inner loop, but knew the code would look cleaner without it.
-After publishing that post, I realized I could avoid it by using <code>.filter()</code> on the inner arrays instead of <code>.map()</code>.
+After publishing that post, I realized I could use <code>.filter()</code> on the inner arrays instead of <code>.map()</code>, which was neater.

 The original complete code looked like this: